benavaz/go-concurrency/README.md

 # go-concurrency

-This repo contains some concurrency examples in go
+My space to learn and practice concurrency in go